bsmith89/StrainFacts-manuscript/doc/submission.md

 cutadapt to remove 5′ and 3′ adapter sequences and demultiplexed into single-cell FASTQ files by barcode sequences using the script demuxbyname.sh from the BBMap package (v.38.57).

+## Supplementary Results

+![Maximum memory allocation across varying numbers of strains (S, line shade), SNPs (G, line style), and samples is plotted for StrainFacts models.
+Median of 9 replicate runs is shown.
+Maximum memory requirements are extrapolated to higher numbers of samples for a model with 1000 SNP sites (red line).
+An abridged version of this plot is included as [@Fig:compute].
+](fig/memory_profiling_more_strains_figure.dpi200.png){#fig:memory-supp}

+![Extension of accuracy evaluation for StrainFacts and Strain Finder with additional results for MixtureS.
+Results are identical to panels A, C, D, and E in [@Fig:accuracy] (here panels **A**-**D**, respectively).
+Simulations are shown for five simulations with 250 SNP positions, 200 samples, and 40 strains.
+While StrainFacts and Strain Finder each have 32, 40, and 60 strains specified (the 0.8x, 1.0x, 1.5x parameterizations),
+MixtureS does not specify the number of strains _a priori_, and points are arbitrarily placed with the 1x parameterization.
+Similarly, MixtureS runs are deterministic; hence only one fit for each of the five simulations is shown.
+](fig/accuracy_benchmarking_with_mixtureS_figure.w1000.png){#fig:accuracy-with-mixtureS}

+![Emipirical relationship between ANI and genotype distance among reference genomes in the GT-Pro database.
+Genotype distance is defined as the normalized Hamming distance at SNP sites considered by GT-Pro.
+All pairwise genome comparisons are plotted as a 2D histogram, with greater density indicated with darker colors.
+For each species, a linear regression calculated without an intercept term is shown (black line), and the constant of proportionality and uncentered R^2^ is also indicated.
+](fig/genotype_distance_ani_relationship_figure.w1000.png){#fig:dist-vs-ani}

+![Patterns in strain dominance according to geography and lifestyle across thousands of publicly available metagenomes in dozens of independent studies for two additional members of the human gut microbiome.
+Visual elements are identical to [@Fig:biogeography]: Columns represent collections of samples from individual studies and are further segmented by country and lifestyle (westernized or not).
+Rows represent strains inferred by StrainFacts.
+Cell colors reflect the fraction of samples in that study segment with that strain as the most abundant member.
+Study segments are omitted if they include fewer than 10 samples.
+Row ordering and the associated dendrogram reflect strain genotype distances, while the dendrogram for columns is based on their cosine similarity.
+Colors above the heatmap reflect the country in which samples were collected as well as whether samples were collected from individuals with a westernized lifestyle.
+Both a study identifier and the ISO 3166-ISO country-code are included in the column labels.
+](fig/biogeography_supplementary_figure.w1000.png){#fig:biogeography-supp}

 # References